immunefi-team/Bounty_Boosts/Alchemix/30613 - [SC - Medium] malicious user can front run any call to the sw....md

 # malicious user can front run any call to the `swapReward` and cause reverting admin calls and prevent setting the correct index to the newToken

-Submitted on Wed May 01 2024 21:23:54 GMT-0400 (Atlantic Standard Time) by @zeroK for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 2nd 2024 at 03:23:54 UTC by @zeroK for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30613